What Does a Police Officer’s Schedule Look Like?

 Police Officer’s Schedule Breakdown

-Majority of law enforcement officers are slotted out to work a forty hour work week.
-These hours can, and usually do include working nights, holidays and weekends.
+The majority of law enforcement officers are slotted out to work a forty-hour work week.
+These hours can, and usually do include working nights, holidays, and weekends.

 Shift Variations

-They most likely, however, do not have their weekend on a Saturday and Sunday and a lot probably work night shift where they go into work before sundown and leave work late into the night.
+They most likely, however, do not have their weekend on a Saturday and Sunday, and a lot probably work the night shift where they go to work before sundown and leave work late into the night.

-Other agencies function on a ten hour shift, sometimes with a “swing” shift.
+Other agencies function on a ten-hour shift, sometimes with a “swing” shift.
 This means that there will be people working the night shift, people working an afternoon “swing” shift, and officers working a day shift.
-Each agency runs their hours a little differently, but this seems to be the norm for those on “tens”.
+Each agency runs its hours a little differently, but this seems to be the norm for those on “tens”.
 This does mean however that these police officers will work four days in a row and then get three days off.

 Interested in learning more about the swing shift?
 Check out this post Opens in a new tab.we wrote all about this unique shift which may suit you perfectly!